psipred/ansible_rocky/README.md

 ## Installing on staging

 1. Do not forget to add your ssh credentials to the machines!
+And passwordless sudo

+%wheel bioinfnew2 = (ALL) NOPASSWD: ALL

 ``` bash
 > ansible-playbook -i staging_hosts --extra-vars "my_env=staging" deploy.yml